-There are regular bus services to the City Centre and Piccadilly Station, and only 5-10 minutes' walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and it is only a 5-10 minute walk to the universities.

 Rusholme

 Rusholme is situated immediately south of the Oxford Road campuses of The University of Manchester and Manchester Metropolitan University.
 Wilmslow Road, a continuation of Oxford Road, extends through Rusholme and its district centre is home to the famed 'Curry Mile' and many other restaurants, bars, and specialist stores.